'Our fans were victims' - Real Madrid demand answers for Stade de France Champions League final chaos | Goal.com

 "We understand that what should have been a great celebration of football for all the fans who attended the game turned into unfortunate events that have caused deep outrage around the world.

-"As has been clearly seen in the revealing images offered by the media, many of the fans were violently assaulted, harassed, robbed and robbed.
+"As has been clearly seen in the revealing images offered by the media, many of the fans were violently assaulted, harassed and robbed.

 "Some events that also took place when they were driving in their cars or buses fearing for their physical integrity.
 Some of them even had to spend the night in the hospital for injuries received.